-44. Instruments
+43. Instruments

-- 44.1 The trust shall have a seal. - 44.2 The seal shall not be affixed except under the authority of the Board of Directors.
+- 43.1 The trust shall have a seal. - 43.2 The seal shall not be affixed except under the authority of the Board of Directors.

-45. Amendment of the constitution
+44. Amendment of the constitution

-- 45.1 The trust may make amendments of its constitution only if - 45.1.1 More than half of the members of the Council of Governors of the trust voting approve the amendments, and - 45.1.2 More than half of the members of the Board of Directors of the trust voting approve the amendments. - 45.2 Amendments made under paragraph 45.1 take effect as soon as the conditions in that paragraph are satisfied, but the amendment has no effect in so far as the constitution would, as a result of the amendment, not accord with schedule 7 of the 2006 Act. - 45.3 Where an amendment is made to the constitution in relation to the powers or duties of the Council of Governors (or otherwise with respect to the role that the Council of Governors has as part of the trust) - 45.3.1 At least one member of the Council of Governors must attend the next Annual Members' Meeting and present the amendment, and - 45.3.2 The trust must give the members an opportunity to vote on whether they approve the amendment. - 45.4 If more than half of the members voting approve the amendment, the amendment continues to have effect; otherwise, it ceases to have effect and the trust must take such steps as are necessary as a result. - 45.5 Amendments by the trust of its constitution are to be notified to Monitor.
+- 44.1 The trust may make amendments of its constitution only if - 44.1.1More than half of the members of the Council of Governors of the trust present and voting approve the amendments, and - 44.1.2More than half of the members of the Board of Directors of the trust present and voting approve the amendments. - 44.2 Amendments made under paragraph 44.1 take effect as soon as the conditions in that paragraph are satisfied, but the amendment has no effect in so far as the constitution would, as a result of the amendment, not accord with schedule 7 of the 2006 Act. - 44.3 Where an amendment is made to the constitution in relation to the powers or duties of the Council of Governors (or otherwise with respect to the role that the Council of Governors has as part of the trust) - 44.3.1 At least one member of the Council of Governors must attend the next Annual Members' Meeting and present the amendment.

+- 44.3.2The trust must give the members an opportunity to vote on whether they approve the amendment. - 44.4 If more than half of the members present and voting approve the amendment, the amendment continues to have effect; otherwise, it ceases to have effect and the trust must take such steps as are necessary as a result. - 44.5 Amendments by the trust of its constitution are to be notified to Monitor.
 For the avoidance of doubt, Monitor's functions do not include a power or duty to determine whether or not the constitution, as a result of the amendments, accords with Schedule 7 of the 2006 Act.

-46. Mergers etc. and significant transactions
+45. Mergers etc. and significant transactions

-- 46.1 The trust may only apply for a merger, acquisition, separation or dissolution with the approval of more than half of the members of the Council of Governors. - 46.2 The trust may enter into a significant transaction only if more than half of the members of the Council of Governors voting approve entering into the transaction.
+- 45.1 The trust may only apply for a merger, acquisition, separation or dissolution with the approval of more than half of the members of the Council of Governors in post at the time of voting. - 45.2 The trust may enter into a significant transaction only if more than half of the members of the Council of Governors present and voting approve entering into the transaction.

-&quot;Significant transaction" means:
+"Significant transaction" means: